 Jaimey Castillo has been selling on eBay since 2013.
 She began selling on eBay when her daughter was just a baby.
 Jaimey wanted a way to contribute to her household income while spending more time with her daughter and finishing up her undergraduate degree. eBay was the perfect answer since it is flexible, accessible, and was easy to learn and incorporate into her family's lifestyle.

-Jaimey sells mostly women’s clothing.
+Jaimey visits thrift shops mostly for women’s clothing, which has the highest demand.
 She will also pick up men’s, children’s, and maternity clothes.
-While clothing is her focus, she doesn't limit herself to one type of product and will pick up anything while thrifting that she thinks might sell.
+While clothing is her focus, she doesn't limit herself to one type of product and will pick up anything that she thinks might sell.
 She uses the eBay mobile app to check completed listings to get an idea of how much an item can sell for in the eBay marketplace.

-Thrift stores are Jaimey's main source of inventory to sell.
+Thrift stores are Jaimey's main source of inventory.
 She has a regular thrifting circuit and is constantly researching new places to source.
-As of this writing, she has 1,200 items listed and sees steady sales of over $5,000 a month.
+In March 2017, she had 1,200 items listed and steady sales of over $5,000 a month.
 Her profit averages 60% of sales, or about $3,000 per month.
 Jaimey sells about 300 items a month and has a 99.9% positive feedback rating.